 “We want to draw in new visitors, encourage existing ones to come more often and open a whole new chapter for the museum.
 Our collections across the technology and culture of photography, film and TV are unrivalled, and Wonderlab explores the science behind what makes these things magical in a very hands-on way.”

-• A waterfall that visitors appear to make hover in mid-air with their hands
+- A waterfall that visitors can manipulate to make water appear to hover in mid-air

-Ms Quinton-Tulloch added: “Changing our name to the National Science and Media Museum makes it clear what people can expect when they visit us and the plans we’re revealing fulfil that promise.
-It is the start of our long term strategy to look at our core subjects differently and inspire the filmmakers, photographers, scientists and engineers of the future.
+“Changing our name to the National Science and Media Museum makes it clear what people can expect when they visit us and the plans we’re revealing fulfil that promise.
+It is the start of our long-term strategy to look at our core subjects differently and inspire the filmmakers, photographers, scientists and engineers of the future.
 Ultimately, our aim is to take our place among the top international museums and build on our status as a key part of British, Yorkshire and Bradford tourism.